 Arguably, one could spend several days on Waiheke – nearly forgetting one of New Zealand’s most cosmopolitan cities lies just 30 minutes away.
 Thankfully the island also offers some lovely, boutique-style accommodations – most typically owner hosted lodges – to satisfy those who prefer the serenity over the hustle of the ”big city.”

-Without question, Waiheke is firmly placed on the “do not miss it” list next time I find myself Auckland.
-I strongly suggest you follow suit!
+Without question, Waiheke is firmly placed on the “do not miss it” list for a visit to Auckland.
 Contact your Luxury Travel Consultant to add it to your next Ker & Downey journey to New Zealand.